g0morra/meks-smart-author-widget/readme.txt

 2. Widget in action

 == Changelog ==

+= 1.0.5 =
+* Added an option to specify custom URL and override author default archive link

 = 1.0.4 =
 * Full compatibility with new WordPress customizer in WP 3.9+